AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ---

+If you change to a new page while some playbacks are fired, the playbacks on the old page remain active.
-The way how playbacks behave when pages are changed while playbacks are active can be set with the [\[Playback Paging\] user setting](../system-settings/user-settings.md#playback-paging).
+The way playback faders behave across different pages can be set with the [\[Playback Paging\] user setting](../system-settings/user-settings.md#playback-paging).
+The settings are \[Always Hold\] or \[Never Hold\], and these options work differently depending on whether your console has motorised faders or not.

 ### Consoles without Motorised Faders

--   By default, playbacks which are fired when you change page remain active.
+-   The default mode is \[Always Hold\].
 If you want to fire a cue on a fader which is already up from a previous page, lower the fader to zero then raise it again.
 The cue from the previous page will stop and the cue from the new page will fire.

-    This setting is called \[Always Hold\].
+-   If changed to \[Never Hold\] then you can have active faders on multiple pages by level matching the fader.
+To fire a playback on a new page you have to return the fader to zero (the playback on the old page will continue).
+    When you raise the fader, the playback on the new page will fire.

--   If changed to \[Never Hold\] then the behaviour allows for active faders on multiple pages: if you return to a page with an active playback, the fader will not resume control of the playback until it matches the current level of the playback.
+    If you return to a page with an active playback, the fader will not resume control of the playback until it matches the current level of the playback.
 This prevents the playback level jumping when the fader is first moved.
 If a playback is active from another page the